 If a Greyhound has had an extremely successful career on the track, he/she may be used for breeding.
 If the Greyhound isn’t used for breeding and doesn’t compete at another racetrack, Greyhound racetracks are required, by contract, to place the dog in a certified adoption program or return it to the original owner.

 The early 1980’s saw the rise of the Greyhound adoption movement to find homes for retired racers as pets.
 Currently, there are over 200 such dedicated organizations located throughout the country.
 Also, in recent years the racing industry has made significant progress in establishing programs for the adoption of retired racers.
 In addition to actively cooperating with private adoption groups, many racetracks have established their own adoption programs.
 The adoption program from where AAGA gets its Greyhounds is supported by the racetrack and the kennels that race there, as well as private donations.

 Greyhound racing reached its highest popularity after the Second World War (1946).
 However, it has been in a steady decline since the early 1960’s, as the expansion of casino gambling has greatly decreased its profitability.
 The profitability is also thought to decline even more so with people being able to gamble online at the many online casino options now available.
 In 2000 there were 50 tracks in 15 states.
-Today (2015) there are 21 tracks in 7 states — Alabama, Arizona, Arkansas, Florida, Iowa, Texas and West Virginia.
-Florida, with its 12 tracks, remains the seat of the industry and the major source of adoptable ex-racers until 2021 when Greyhound racing was declared virtually illegal and all tracks were closed.
+Tn 2015 there were 21 tracks in 7 states – Alabama, Arizona, Arkansas, Florida, Iowa, Texas and West Virginia.
+Florida, with its 12 tracks, remained the seat of the industry and the major source of adoptable ex-racers until 2021 when Greyhound racing was declared virtually illegal and all tracks were closed.

 For a Greyt series of images depicting “A Day in the Life of a Racing Greyhound” by photographer, Rachel Hogue, check out this site: